crownstone/bluenet-release/README.md

 # Releases

+## Crownstone 3.0.6
+- Also scan only 75% of the time with the plug 1B2C and builtin 1B1D.

 ## Crownstone 3.0.5
 - Fixed plugs getting low voltage, by scanning only 75% of the time.
 - Fixed bug where setup would wait forever on Guidestones and USB sticks.